Sweet Potato & Marshmallow Swirl Cheesecake

 - In a large bowl, beat cream cheese and sugars until smooth.
 Beat in sour cream, whipping cream, butter, vanilla, pie spice and sweet potato puree.
 Add eggs; beat on low speed just until blended.

 - In a small bowl, beat marshmallow creme, cream cheese, egg, flour and vanilla until smooth.
 Pour half of the sweet potato mixture over crust.
 Pour half of the marshmallow mixture over sweet potato mixture; swirl gently with a knife.
 Repeat.

 - Place springform pan in a large baking pan; add 1-in. of hot water to larger pan.
-Bake 1-1/4 hours or until center is just set and top appears dull.
+Bake until center is just set and top appears dull, 1-1/4 hours.
 Remove springform pan from water bath.
 Cool cheesecake on a wire rack 10 minutes.
 Loosen sides of pan with a knife; remove foil.
 Cool 1 hour longer.
 Refrigerate overnight, covering when completely cooled.

 Originally published as Sweet Potato Marshmallow Swirl Cheesecake with Gingersnap and Macadamia Nut Crust in Taste of Home Christmas Annual 2013

 Follow along as we show you how to make these fantastic recipes from our archive.